 Common use cases for Text Analysis

-- Research: Researchers use text analysis with AI to explore pre-existing literature to identify trends and patterns - or categorizing research survey answers by topic or sentiment.
+- Research: Researchers use Text Analysis with AI to explore pre-existing literature to identify trends and patterns - or categorize research survey answers by topic or sentiment.

 - Customer service and experience: By automatically studying various data such as critical tickets, call notes, surveys, and more, businesses can identify urgent requests to respond to and discover sentiment around their product/service.